Cover photo from Skinos Mastiha Official Website

 Our favorite brand of Mastiha spirits is Skinos.
 It will also be the easiest to find in the US.

 If you are interested in purchasing other mastiha products, especially medicinal ones, check out the Mastiha shop.
-It is fascinating all the products they carry.
+All the products they carry are fascinating.

 May we suggest a few recipes for cocktails?